WordPress/gutenberg/docs/explanations/architecture/styles.md

 ##### Settings to CSS rules

-From the `settings` section, all the values of any given presets will be converted to a CSS Custom Property that follows this name structure: `--wp--preset--<category>-<slug>`.
+From the `settings` section, all the values of any given presets will be converted to a CSS Custom Property that follows this naming structure: `--wp--preset--<category>-<slug>`.
 The selectors follow the same rules described in the styles section above.

 For example, the following theme.json